cesarParra/expression/README.md

 will not be returned or taken into account in the operation.

-To change this behavior, use configuration settings used by the evaluator by passing an `expression.Evaluator.Config` object to the `run` method with a `sharing` property set to `expression.Evalutor.SharingMode.WITHOUT`.
+To change this behavior, use configuration settings used by the evaluator by passing an `expression.Configuration` object to the `run` method with a `sharing` property set to `expression.Configuration.SharingMode.WITHOUT`.

 ### Limitations